WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 ### Assume no Byzantine failures or data corruption inside I/O journal files

+The DOS protocol and larger Wallaroo system cannot operate correctly with Byzantine failures.
-We definitely assume that there are no Byzantine failures, including software bugs that would do Bad Things(tm) such as reorder records within a journal.
+We assume that there are no Byzantine failures, including software bugs that would do Bad Things(tm) such as reorder records within a journal.
 And we assume that there's no data corruption (for any reason) inside of a journal file.

-The DOS protocol and wider Wallaroo implementation cannot operate correctly with Byzantine failures.

 In the case of data corruption inside of the log, we do have remedies available.
 The best remedy is to add robust checksums to all data